ronaldseoh/cs276/week01/iir_chapter02_notes.md

 ### 2.2.2 Dropping common terms: stop words

-- Stop words: Some extremely common words that would appear to be of *little value* in helping select documents matching a user need
+- **Stop words**: Some extremely common words that would appear to be of *little value* in helping select documents matching a user need
-- Stop list: Take the most frequent terms hand-filtered for their semantic content relative to the domain of the documents being indexed.
+- **Stop list**: Take the most frequent terms hand-filtered for their semantic content relative to the domain of the documents being indexed.
 - Significantly reduces the number of postings that a system has to store, and a lot of the time not indexing stop words does little harm.
     - However, phrase searches could be affected (e.g. `President of the United States`, `flights to London`)
-- The general trend in IR over time has been from standard use of quite large stop lists (200~300 terms) to very small stop lists (7~12 terms) to *no stop list whatsoever*.
+- The general trend in IR over time has been from standard use of quite large stop lists (200-300 terms) to very small stop lists (7-12 terms) to *no stop list whatsoever*.
     - Exploiting the *statistics* of language so as to be able to cope with common words in better ways.
     - Good compression
     - Standard term weighting leading to very common words having *little impact* on document rankings